aws-samples/protecting-workloads-workshop/docs/builder-session/remediate.md

 3. Click **Run**.
 This will launch another assessment run.

-4. Click **Assessmnet runs** and periodically refresh the screen.
+4. Click **Assessment runs** and periodically refresh the screen.
 Wait until the status for the run changes to *Analysis complete*.
 The run will take approximately 15 minutes to complete. **_While you are waiting, continue with the steps below._**

 ## Additional WAF Rule Creation